-Fresh tasting, locally sourced fruits are the reason for success in fruit pie baking.
-I got mine from the local orchard where they were grown; about 2 miles from my house.
-I used Bartlett pears; you could use bosc but they would be a bit firmer and not as juicy as Bartletts. !
+Fresh tasting, locally sourced fruits are a major reason for success in fruit pie baking.
+I usually got mine from the local orchard where they were grown; about 2 miles from my house.
+This fall I missed the pear harvest and got there a few weeks too late so this time I bought some organic Bartlett pears at Aldi’s; you could use bosc but they would be a bit firmer and not as juicy as Bartletts.

 Angie’s GF Pear Crumb Pie